SLATs for Estate Taxes

 SLATs — I want an Estate Tax Problem!

-If you have succeeded in your gathering and protection of assets, you just may have a Federal Estate Tax problem.
+If you have succeeded in gathering and protecting assets, you may have a Federal Estate Tax problem.
 Consider a SLAT.
-How about that for a new financial goal: I want to have an estate tax problem!
+How about that for a new financial goal: I want an estate tax problem!

 Worried about Estate Taxes?
 Consider a SLAT

 What is a SLAT used for estate planning?
-Are you worried about estate taxes, or do you think the exemption amount will go down?
+Are you worried about estate taxes, or will the exemption amount decrease?

-Currently, you can have more than $11.7M in your estate before you pay estate taxes, but talk on the town is that number might decrease.
-By a lot!
+Currently, you can have more than $13.61M in your estate before you pay estate taxes, but talk on the town is that that number might decrease—by a lot!
 Right now, it may be an opportunity to consider a SLAT.

 Let’s define SLATs, determine what they can be used for, and discuss the advantages and disadvantages of a SLAT for estate planning.

 What is a SLAT Trust?
-First, the “T” stands for trust, so a SLAT Trust is a bit redundant.
+First, the “T” stands for trust, so the term is a bit redundant.
 The meaning of SLAT is “Spousal Lifetime Access Trust.”

-The definition of a SLAT is an irrevocable gift from one spouse to the other for their benefit.
-Since it is an irrevocable gift, it uses up the current estate tax exemption.
+A SLAT is an irrevocable gift from one spouse to the other for their benefit.
+Since it is irrevocable, it uses up the current estate tax exemption.

-The idea is to use your $11.7M estate tax exemption now before they go and decrease it.
+The idea is to use your $13.61M estate tax exemption before they decrease it.
 If it is lowered in the future, you will have already used up the higher exemption, so you have no exemption left over.
 Fundamentally, it is a way to make sure estate taxes do not hit you if the exemption decreases in the future.

 SLAT trusts are similar to bypass or credit shelter trusts, though those trusts are funded at death, whereas SLATs are gifts and funded while alive.